Alabama Court Records

 Claims of fraud/coercion: Contract disputes may arise if a party alleges that it entered the contract unwillingly through force or some fraudulent practices occurred.

-Errors in the contract: Contract disputes can occur if there are errors in the terms agreed upon by the involved parties.
+Errors in the contract: Contract disputes may occur if there are errors in the terms agreed upon by the involved parties.

 What is Alabama Contract Law?